cradlepoint/sdk-samples/README.md

 - **common**
     - Contains files that are useful to include with an app.
-- **config**
-    - Contains the settings.mk file for Linux users that want to use GNU make for application development instead of python make.py.
 - **tools**
     - Contains support files for the SDK.
 There is also a simple python syslog server that can be used during application development.